PaoloDooM/gpos720_printer/README.md

 #### <code>Future\<PrinterStatus\> imprimirCodigoDeBarra(String mensagem, int width, int height, BarcodeTypes barcodeType)</code>

+> Remember to call the method ‘fimImpressao()’ to print what is in the print buffer.

 * Description: Prints various types of barcodes.
 * Returns:
   A <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/printer_status.dart">